Andrejkf/solution_advanced_lane_finding/report_template.md

 ### 1. Camera Calibration
 To get the camera matrix and distortion coefficients in file *camera_calibration_final.py* class *CalibratorCamera* was defined.
 It has the following funtions:
-* 1.1 find_calibration_numbers(): Used to find chess board corners in grayscaled images and then to get camera matrix and distortion coefficients
+* 1.1 find_calibration_numbers(): Used to find chess board corners in grayscaled images and then to get camera matrix and distortion coefficients (also in notebook cell 6).
 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).